zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

   execution of a lower priority thread that holds a resource needed by a higher priority thread.

-The nanokernel provides the object types listed below.
-These types are primarily designed to be used by fibers, and have only a limited ability to be used by tasks and ISRs.
+The nanokernel provides the object type listed below.
+This type is intended for fibers, with only limited ability to be used by tasks and ISRs.

 * A *nanokernel semaphore* is a counting semaphore, which indicates how many units of a particular resource are available.

-Each of these types has specific capabilities and limitations that affect its suitability for a given situation.
+Each type has specific capabilities and limitations that affect suitability of use in a given situation.
 For more details, see the documentation for each specific object type.

 Related sections: